ampproject/amphtml/extensions/amp-subscriptions-google/amp-subscriptions-google.md

 Each configuration corresponds to the sku or skus associated with the button.

 To enable a button for rtc add the `subscriptions-google-rtc` attribute.
-If this attrubte is present the button will be disabled until the skuMapUrl request is completed.
-Once the skuMap resolved the `subscriptions-google-rtc` attribute will be removed and `subscriptions-google-rtc-set` attrubte added.
-These attribute may be used for CSS styling, however it is reccomended that the button not be hidden if it will cause a page re-layout when displayed.
+If this attribute is present the button will be disabled until the skuMapUrl request is completed.
+Once the skuMap is resolved the `subscriptions-google-rtc` attribute will be removed and `subscriptions-google-rtc-set` attribute added.
+These attributes may be used for CSS styling, however it is recommended that the button not be hidden if it will cause a page re-layout when displayed.

 Note: The `skuMapUrl` can be the same as the local service auth url as the JSON objects do not conflict.
 If the auth url is cacheable (`max-age=1` is sufficient) this will allow in a single request to the server to resove authentication and mapping.